Tharadol07969/Student-Depression-Analysis/README.md

 <h5 align="left">Next is the second page "Lifestyle"</h5>
 <img width="100%" height="auto" src="./8.jpg" />
-<h5 align="left">The “Lifestyle”  page,  page summarizes data on the depression rate of students based on various lifestyle factors.
-The breakdown is as follows:</h5>
+<h5 align="left">The “Lifestyle”  page,  page summarizes data on the depression rate of students based on various lifestyle factors. with details on dimensions related as follows:</h5>
 <h5 align="left">1.
 Student and Depression Rate by Age
 The upper left graph shows the total number of students in each age group (Bar) compared to the incidence rate of depression (Line).
 It can be seen that the younger group (aged 15-20 years) has the highest rate of depression, which is 73.60%, followed by the older age group.</h5>